Share This Article

 The timing is impossible to separate from context.
 G-Dragon is in the middle of the biggest career resurgence in recent K-pop memory.
 His 2025 album Übermensch swept Album of the Year at the Melon Music Awards.
 BIGBANG's 20th anniversary is this year, with a confirmed reunion on the way.
 And perhaps most significantly, G-Dragon is set to headline Coachella 2026, putting him on the biggest Western festival stage in music.

-When you're about to step into the global spotlight at that level, cleaning house isn't just personal.
-It's strategic.
-The malicious comment ecosystem that has dogged G-Dragon for years, from fabricated drug rumors to character assassination campaigns on Korean community forums, represents a real threat to the narrative around his comeback.
-Galaxy Corporation appears to be drawing a line: the era of consequence-free attacks is over.
+When you're about to step into the global spotlight at that level, cleaning house is not just personal.
+It is strategic.
+The malicious-comment ecosystem that has followed G-Dragon for years, from fabricated drug rumors to forum-driven character attacks, creates a real reputational risk around any comeback narrative.
+As reported by Korean business outlets covering the filing, Galaxy Corporation appears determined to stop treating that ecosystem as background noise.

 K-Pop's Malicious Comment Crisis